AUAP/AP2018/README.md

   - Set some questions in mind and lead the discussion

 ## RULES:
-1. To pass the participation requirement and to enter Exam A, you need to attend at least 75% of the course which means you can only skip maximum 3 classes and 3 tutorials.
+1. To pass the participation requirement and to enter Exam A, you need to attend at least 75% of the course including guest lectures which means you can only skip maximum 3 classes and 3 tutorials.
 2. Weekly mini exercises (together with peer-feedback) is part of the course participation, those who fail to submit their work may incur a penalty of absence in one class.